 The basic rule about copyright is that the poet needs to have been dead for 70 years or more before his or her work is freely available.
 If they died more recently than that, or if still alive, you need permission to reproduce anything which amounts to more than 10% of a poem.

-If you are an author / editor requesting permission to use a poem in your publication, here is a useful checklist
+If you are an author / editor requesting permission to use a poem in your publication, PLS Permissions have put together a useful checklist (External content).

-If you need advice, or would like to know who holds the copyright to a particular poet’s work, we may be able to help.
+If you need advice, or would like help to find out who holds the copyright to a particular poet’s work, we can try to help.
 Please contact us using the ‘ask a librarian’ form.